tsmaster/DWLAsm/ASM/AssemblyLanguageForTheApplesoftProgrammer/notes.md

 defined to be $B7, but on line 1080, we JSR to it, which requires 2 bytes.
 Maybe make this $00B7?

+### Chapter 10, page 210

+Nitpick: the program is titled "Program", when it should probably be 10.6m1.

+Also, line 1200 does a BNE loop, which seems like it ought to be based off an INX instruction (see Program 10.6)

+Also also, the listing steps from 423C to 5E3C in jumps of 400, leaving out 5A3C?

+Also also also, the listing describes memory location 7003 and 7008, but A2 00 is at 7003, which ought to take us to 7005(?!)

+I think that I see a space on the page between 7017 and 701D, I'm guessing that somebody tried to physically cut and paste together two listings.